simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 10 RAG AWS.md

-## Lab 9 - Retrieval Augmented Generation - Azure
+## Lab 10 - Retrieval Augmented Generation - AWS Bedrock

 In this exercise you will create a Spring Boot application which implements retrieval augmented generation.
 It will utilize most of the technologies seen in the previous labs; embeddings, vector stores, and semantic search.
 To streamline the entire process, the ChatClient will use a QuestionAnswerAdvisor so our code can avoid working directly with embeddings, vector stores, or semantic searches.

-This lab will feature the OpenAI chat models hosted in Azure.
+This lab will feature chat models hosted in Amazon Bedrock.
+Bedrock is a managed service which gives us access to many different chat and image generation [models](https://docs.aws.amazon.com/bedrock/latest/userguide/model-ids.html#model-ids-arns).
 It will also have optional steps to use Redis or PGVector as vector stores rather than an in-memory implementation.

 Within the codebase you will find ordered *TODO* comments that describe what actions to take for each step.
 By finding all files containing *TODO*, and working on the steps in numeric order, it is possible to complete this exercise without looking at the instructions.
 If you do need guidance, you can always look at these instructions for full information.
 Just be sure to perform the *TODO* steps in order.